Skip to content

 Malware on endpoint

-Coro detected potential malware on the endpoint device.
-Files detected as malicious are automatically moved to a quarantined folder and no further action is required.
+Coro detected potential malware on the device.
+Files detected as malicious are automatically moved to a quarantine folder and no further action is required.
 However, Admin users have the option to review the ticket and choose to approve the files.
-They can also configure Coro's malware scan to ignore the folder in which the flagged file resides.
+They can also configure Coro's malware scan to ignore the original folder in which the flagged file resides.
 Tickets are suggested for review with a review time of two weeks.

 Action Outcomes